ScilifelabDataCentre/serve-tutorials/Workshops/Public-hosting-of-Shiny-apps/docs/hands-on/docs/index.md

 docker push <your-dockerhub-username>/<your-image-name>:<your-tag>
 ```

 Your image should now be listed on this page: *https://hub.docker.com/r/your-dockerhub-username/your-image-name*.
-We also created a Docker image for our example app, and it is listed here: https://hub.docker.com/r/
+We also created a Docker image for our example app, and it is listed here: [https://hub.docker.com/r/akochari/sandpipers/](https://hub.docker.com/r/akochari/sandpipers/).

-[TO-DO: ADD URL HERE].

 !!! warning  "Note"
     Container registry is a catalogue of public and private images that can be downloaded (*pulled*).
 There are many big and small container registries.
 The most popular ones are [DockerHub](https://hub.docker.com) and [GHCR (GitHub Container Registry)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 Both of these are run commercial companies that offer a free tier that is sufficient for us.
 We will use DockerHub as our registry of choice because it is the one that is integrated with Docker Desktop.